 “I can see the baby.”
 Show the older sibling that you can see and hear the baby.
 Even take it a step further and show him the screen of your video monitor.
 Go into the room with the baby monitor and say “hello” so he can see and hear you.
 This demonstration can be really impactful.

 “If you hear the baby in the night, you can just roll over and go back to sleep.
 I promise I will hear her too.
 In the morning, you can tell me all about it.”
 This coaching is really effective and gives young children clear guidance about what to do during the night if they do awaken.

 “Remember, we don’t climb in the crib or put toys or blankets in there.”
 Explaining this helps a well-meaning sibling understand the rules and keeps the baby safe in the crib.

-Bedtime Routines are an important part of healthy sleep.
+Bedtime routines are an important part of healthy sleep.
 They cue our children’s brains that sleep is coming and help them physically relax prior to falling asleep.
-A clearly defined bedtime routine doesn’t have to be complicated: just do the same activities in the same order in the same place each night.
+A clearly-defined bedtime routine doesn’t have to be complicated: Just do the same activities in the same order in the same place each night.

 Bedtime routines may have to be altered a bit when you move siblings into the same room.
 This could be as simple as doing part of the bedtime routine out in the living room for your older child.
-For example, the baby’s bedtime routine takes place in the bedroom, but the older sibling has a bedtime routine out in the living room (with lights dimmed and the television off).